xiix0/scam/README.md

-You will be held hostage by a radical group.
+You will experience a strong urge to do good; but it will pass.